Ellerhold/fs2es-indexer/README.md

 If your elasticsearch instance is not on the local machine, use the correct IP address above.

-The last 2 options are entirely optional but sometimes MacOS sends some weird attributes and types and the default behavior is to fail the whole search then.
+The last 2 options are entirely optional but sometimes MacOS sends queries with some weird attributes and types.
+The default behavior is to fail the whole search then.
-If you set both to "yes" samba will uses the best matches for the query and tries the search regardless if some filters cant be mapped.
+If you set both to "yes" samba will use what it can from the query and tries the search regardless.
+So you may get invalid results which you seemingly excluded.

 ## User authentication